Moniaar/React-native-world/README.md

 - To pass a JS object in JSX, you must wrap the object in another pair of curly braces: {{width: 200, height: 200}}.

 ## State
-Used in order to build something interactive, state is
+Used in order to build something interactive, state is like a component’s personal data storage.
+State is useful for handling data that changes over time or that comes from user interaction hence, State gives your components memory!.
+<q>As a general rule, use props to configure a component when it renders.
+Use state to keep track of any component data that you expect to change over time. <\q>
 ### Common Questions section
 1. Why would we want to use export default for a function?
 We use it to make the function usable throughout your app.